elasticrash/spawnflake/README.md

 ## known limitations
 * When handling cyclic dependencies, keys are not currently updated retrospectively.
 This feature is planned for a future version
 * If a foreign key is unique, fewer records will be inserted into that table.
 Unique foreign key values are not supported yet.
-* In certain cases, number validation in the configuration is not performed, records assosiated with problematic talbes can be
+* In certain cases, number validation in the configuration is not performed, records assosiated with problematic tables cloud be
   * skipped
   * panic
   * use default values
+depending on a case by case basis.

 ## support
 ### Database support